 Line, 8 km north of Dundas St. (between

 Britannia and Derry).

 There is no public transportation, so you will

 need to drive yourself or catch a ride.
 If

 you're into cycling (like we are), our farm is

-just a 20 minute bike ride from Dundas and
+just a 20 minute bike ride (if you're a fast

 If you think a job in farming is right for you,

 AN EMAIL! (email@example.com) Tell us

 a bit about yourself, and we'll have you up for